ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

 You must add two extra rules to allow traffic to and from the VPN connection.

-1. With the Edge Gateway selected, click **Firewall** in the left navigation.
+1. With the Edge Gateway selected, click **Firewall** from the left navigation panel.
 2. Click **Edit Rules** and click **New on Top**.
 3. Repeat for each rule then click **Save**.